Phone, Email and Web Services

 - for instrumental performance and jazz studies faculty in the Conservatory of Music: primary instrument

-The board-of-study coordinator designation for each program, dates of official leaves, and Chancellor‘s Awards for Excellence are also added when applicable and are centrally maintained.
+The department chair designation for each program, dates of official leaves, and Chancellor‘s Awards for Excellence are also added when applicable and are centrally maintained.

 These data, some of which flow automatically into the website’s faculty lists and College Catalog, are not editable by the faculty member.
-If a correction or update is needed, please email either the Executive Assistant to the Dean of Liberal Arts and Sciences or the Administrative Assistant in the School of the Arts.
+If a correction or update is needed, please email Jeanmarie Garofolo in the Academic Affairs office.

 After you have activated your Purchase email account, you can add (and change) your photograph, contact information, office hours, biographical narrative, courses taught, publications, exhibitions, recordings, awards, etc., on your faculty profile.
 User instructions are available on the CMS help site.
 Faculty members are asked to review the campus Editorial Style Guide (in particular, People and Titles in the Academic Terms and Usage section) before preparing narrative text for their faculty profile.